blitt2018/SPoRC_data/README.md

 ## Final Merge
 To create a single output file with transcription, audio-feature, and speaker-turn information, we perform a final merge using [mergeDiarization.py](merging/mergeDiarization.py).
 This file maintains our word-level transcript and audio-feature information but adds on speaker-information as a column.
 When multiple speakers are overlapping, the first speaker in the list corresponds to who was had been speaking first.

-## Data Quality
-It is difficult to visualize the multi-modal output of our pipeline.
-To aid in the process and assess the quality of our output, we include [createDiarizationDemos.ipynb](diarizationQuality/createDiarizationDemos.ipynb).
-This allows one to visualize speaker overlap while listening along along with a podcast mp3 or reading along to a transcript.